shmulik-kummer/fireblocks-task/README.md

 ## Configuration

-The app configuration is stored on a config.py file. after cloing the project, please rename the _config_template.py_ file to _config.py_ and add the following properties:
+The app configuration is stored on a config.py file. after cloning the project, please rename the _config_template.py_ file to _config.py_ and add the following properties:

-1. **API_URL** - Use 'https://api.fireblocks.io' for testing enviorment.
+1. **API_URL** - Use 'https://api.fireblocks.io' for testing environment.
 2. **API_KEY**: A secured API key should be provided in each API request. click here for additional information about API key creation
 3. **API_SECRET_PATH**: The key is created as part of the API key process.
 Please provide the file path. uncomment the following line: